Abhishikaf/Inner_Emerging_Markets_Analyzer/README.md

 ---
 ## Future Additions / Next Steps
 * Updating the program to work for new data as it comes out
-* Finding a list of stocks associated with a particular sector and include in our analysis
+* Finding a list of stocks associated with a particular sector and state that the user wants to look into
-* Use some more parameters to filter the data and identify target states
-* Allow the user to set some parameters in the beginning
+* Allow the user control over paratmeters to identify target states to analyze
 * Analyze some non financial metrics like happiness for the target states
-* Include some Pie graphs to identify the percentage pie of various sectors in each state
+* Include some Pie graphs to view the percentage of various sectors in each state

 ---
 ## Technologies